 When a unit is available, we use the most current income information on file to determine eligibility.
 If you do not update your information, you may not be matched to the appropriate units for your household.

 Yes.
 If you have concerns about your credit score, you may still apply to the Resale Pool.
 The City can assist you in creating a plan to help repair your credit prior to purchasing a unit.
 You can remain in the Resale Pool for an unlimited time.

-If you are invited to view a unit but are not interested, or if you view a unit and do not want to make an offer, you do not need to take any action.
+If you are contacted about an available unit but are not interested, you do not need to take any action.
 There is no penalty for not making an offer on a unit.
 Not making an offer on a unit does not affect your position in the Resale Pool.